x-delfino/cloud-wiki/docs/azure/services/azure_ad/index.md

 |Contributor|The only difference between Owner and Contributor is that Contributor does not have permissions to perform any of the user access management tasks.
 As such, if the intent is to compromise machines or deploy new ones, you realistically would only need Contributor access|
 |Reader|Allows a user full read-only access to resources within the assigned scope to your role.
 Again, can be pretty granular but usually on assessments we would like to get Reader access assigned at a subscription level ideally to see all relevant resources. |
 |User Access Administrator|Lets you manage user access to Azure resources.
 Overall, not something you want to give to people often even at a relatively constrained scope as they would have full access to anything within that scope. |

-Before moving on, now that we've got a better understanding of these basic concepts, there's a few more terms we need to introduce/explain better.
-It's usually valuable for services or apps to have identities that can allow them to directly perm actions such as grabbing secrets material without needing hardcoded credentials.
-To address these issues Azure AD provides two methods:

-- **Service principals**
-  - An *identity* is just a thing that can be authenticated (user with creds, app with keys/certs)
-  - A *principal* is an identity acting with certain roles or claims, not really separate from identity.
-This can be imagined in a way similar to running "sudo" in a terminal: you're still the same user, but you changed the role under which you execute.
-Groups can be considered principals as they can have rights assigned to them.
-  - A *service principal* is an identity that is used by a service or application.
-And like other identities, it can be assigned roles.
-- **Managed identities for Azure services**
-  - Creating service principals is a tedious process and they are difficult to maintain, Managed identities will do most of the work for you.
-MI can be created instantly for any Azure service supporting it.
-It's effectively creating an account on an organization's AD tenant
-  - The Azure infrastructure will take care of authenticating the service and managing the account, to then be used as any other Azure AD account, with access to other Azure resources

 To get what user roles have been assigned to your account once you are logged into the Azure CLI.
 You can run: